Lee-Wei-Jie/ICT2x01_P1-8/README.md

 <add the env examples>

-You can run the test using this command to:
+You can run the test using this command:

 ```
 pytest -v